 2017 marks 200 years since the death of Jane Austen – one of the best-loved English novelists of all time.
 And to celebrate such an inspirational female figure, both The Royal Mint and the Bank of England chose to honour her on a brand new coin and banknote.

 People power wins

 Back in May 2013, a petition to ‘keep a woman on English banknotes’ gained momentum.
 Over 35,000 people signed the petition after it was announced that Winston Churchill would replace social reformer Elizabeth Fry as the face of the £5 note in 2016.
 At the time this meant that other than the Queen, there would be no women featuring on English banknotes.

-However, it seems that people power has won as Jane Austen will soon become the new face of the polymer £10 note later on this year, replacing Charles Darwin.
+However, people power won as Jane Austen became the new face of the polymer £10 note in 2017, replacing Charles Darwin.

 It is thought that Jane Austen was already part of the Bank’s plans for the next new note as in a statement the Bank said it was “never the Bank’s intention” that none of the four characters on banknotes would be a woman.

 The Bank of England have featured characters on their banknotes since 1970 to celebrate individuals that have shaped British thought, innovation, leadership, values and society.

 Jane Austen is the 17th historical figure to feature on a Bank of England note.

 So not only does Jane Austen feature on the new £10 note, The Royal Mint also feature this inspirational author on the new 2017 £2 coin.
 Designed by Dominique Evans, the new £2 features a silhouette of Jane Austen with the dates 1817-2017.